manukumarkj7/spring-cloud-project/README.md

 Both the currency conversion and forex services which is registered in eureka server, It helps to  find the forex service through currency conversion

-currency conversion calls the forex service to find the currency conversion and add the quantity to the conversion value.finally send the response
+currency conversion calls the forex service to find the currency conversion and multiply the quantity to the conversion value.finally send the response

 application built  as maven project